levand/contextual/README.md

 (c/context root) ;; => []
 ```

-Use any of Clojure's built in methods for retreiving nested values:
+Use any of Clojure's built in methods for retrieving nested values:

 ```clojure
 (def node (:b (first (root :a))))